10 Best Ski Resorts in the U.S.

 Find it: Big Sky Resort

 This Lake Placid resort may have a fraction of the acres some of the bigger resorts on this list, but the diverse runs are perfect for all skill levels, with 20 percent of trails suitable for beginners, 42 percent for intermediate skiers, and 38 percent for experts.
-Off the slopes, the mountain is celebrating 40 years since the 1980 Winter Olympics and the "Miracle on Ice” with a whole slate of activities, including free skating with Olympians.
-And if you want to get into the Olympic spirit, you can always try your hand at riding in a real Olympic bobsled, hurtling down the winding track.
+The 1980 Winter Olympics were held here, too, so if you want to get into the Olympic spirit, you can always try your hand at riding in a real Olympic bobsled, hurtling down the winding track.

 Total skiable acres: 288